-A stock quote is an approximate price at which you can expect to buy or sell a security.
-In reality, there is often a difference between the quoted price and the execution price an order receives.
-This occurs for various reasons, which are explained in my recent article on slippage.
+A stock quote is an approximate price you can expect to buy or sell a security.
+Often, there is a difference between the quoted price and the execution price an order receives.
+This occurs for various reasons explained in my recent article on slippage.

 When a trader enters an order in a broker’s system, the broker tries to fulfill that order as quickly as possible.
-The act of actually fulfilling the order within the appropriate exchange is called “executing an order”.
+Fulfilling the order within the appropriate exchange is called “executing an order”.
 The ultimate price that an order receives is called the “execution price”.
 Sometimes the execution price differs from the quoted price.

-The stock symbol, also called the ticker, refers to the letter or letters that represent a stock in its respective exchange.
+The stock symbol, also called the ticker, refers to the letters representing a stock in its respective exchange.
 Every symbol is unique, and trading platforms are often set up to function using the symbols rather than the full name of a company.
 ETFs and Mutual Funds also have ticker symbols.

-The Ask is the lowest price a seller is currently offering to sell a specific security for in a specific market.
+The Ask is the lowest price a seller currently offers to sell specific security within a particular market.
 The Ask is the second number in a bid/ask spread.
-If an Ask lists a Price followed by a number (e.g. $43.20 x 900), the second number is probably the number of shares being offered at that price.
+If an Ask lists a Price followed by a number (e.g., $43.20 x 900), the second number is probably the number of shares offered.

 Spread refers to the price difference between the bid and the ask prices for a particular stock.
-If a stock has a small spread of 1 or 2 cents, that indicates it is a well-traded stock with sufficient liquidity.
-If a stock has a large spread of 15 cents or more, then it may be thinly traded and an investor should research whether the stock has sufficient liquidity and volume for their purposes.
+If a stock has a small spread of 1 or 2 cents, it is a well-traded stock with sufficient liquidity.
+If a stock has a large spread of 15 cents or more, it may be thinly traded, and an investor should research whether the stock has sufficient liquidity and volume for their purposes.

-The open is the price at which a stock first traded at the beginning of the day when the exchange opened.
-The close is the last price that the stock was trading at when the market hours ended.
+The open is the price at which a stock is first traded at the beginning of the day when the exchange opens.
+The close is the last price the stock traded at when the market hours end.

 An asset is anything of value held within an investor’s account.
 Assets can also be called “holdings”.
-When an investor opens an investment account, they use their money to purchase “assets” that will generate value for them over time.
-Common assets include mutual funds, ETFs, public stocks, and bonds.
+When investors open an investment account, they use their money to purchase “assets” to generate value over time.
+Typical assets include mutual funds, ETFs, public stocks, and bonds.
 Assets are what earn money for investors, but the term also applies to anything of positive worth on an organization’s balance sheet.

-To allocate something is to arrange it or select a proper place for it.
-Asset Allocation refers to the process of making sure that an investor has the right “mix” of investments in their accounts, given their goals, time-horizon, and risk tolerance.
-Different types of investments are classified into groups and financial advisors help investors allocate their account holdings to diversify the underlying sectors and classes in order to reduce risk.
+To allocate something is to arrange it or select a proper place.
+Asset Allocation refers to the process of making sure that an investor has the right “mix” of investments in their accounts, given their goals, time horizon, and risk tolerance.
+Different types of investments are classified into groups, and financial advisors help investors allocate their account holdings to diversify the underlying sectors and classes to reduce risk.

-An investor’s time horizon refers to the likely period of time between when an investor gets into an investment and when they intend to get out of that investment and use the funds for some other use (such as living expenses in retirement).
+An investor’s time horizon refers to the likely period between when an investor gets into an investment and when they intend to get out of that investment and use the funds for other use (such as living expenses in retirement).
 A 55-year-old saving for retirement may have a 15-year time horizon, whereas a 25-year-old probably has a 40-year time horizon.
-A day trader, on the other hand, has an extremely short time horizon of one day.
+On the other hand, a day trader has an extremely short time horizon of one day.